Keyrings

 Split and merge

-A keyring can be split up into its certificates by:
+A keyring can be split up into individual certificates by:

 $ sq keyring split $FILE